 Magnetic Closure Dress Shirts for Women

-We have already done a page on shirts with magnetic buttons for men and I promised that I would be soon writing up a post on clothes with magnetic buttons for women because I am for gender equality.
+We have already talked about shirts with magnetic buttons for men and I promised that I would be soon be updating this post with clothes having magnetic buttons for women because I am for gender equality.
 I also know that diseases that lower your dexterity such as Parkinson’s, rheumatoid arthritis, ALS and stroke not only affect men but women too.
 So, I really needed to research on clothes that would suit women with such kind of problems.
 So here I am with a post on the same.

 With women, polo shirts can be great as well as sweaters which have magnetic buttons.
 This way, the woman will not have a big problem buttoning up.
 So, lets look at the top of the list clothing products for women suffering from PD, arthritis or stroke.